Deepak9912/LoveQuizz/README.md

 ## Features

 The top right hand side navbar has more info navigation bar, which user can click to get more information about the quiz.
-Once user has read the instruction, user needs to click on x to close the window.
+Once user has read the instruction, user can click on x to close the window.
 ![modal](https://user-images.githubusercontent.com/93731898/151251284-c420bb3e-6cba-4460-abfa-98175468b149.PNG)

 There is a feedback section next to user-info, which user can use to give a feedback.
 ![feedback](https://user-images.githubusercontent.com/93731898/151251309-5b65e01d-516f-4bf3-85f8-72c24cdd5414.PNG)

-As per the introduction, when user clicks on correct answer, the screen will turn green and the score gets updated in the score area and vice versa for inforrect answer.
+As per the introduction, when user clicks on correct answer, the screen will turn green and the score gets updated in the score area and vice versa for incorrect answer.

 ![incorrect answer](https://user-images.githubusercontent.com/93731898/150696270-4f025ec0-7b33-43b6-8a57-00141dce3d3d.PNG)

 ![correct answer](https://user-images.githubusercontent.com/93731898/150696271-bea0e06a-9a43-41a2-a346-bf820b1871d8.PNG)

-Once the user has answered all the question, user will get a message "End of quizz!, please refresh the page to start again."
+Once the user has answered all the question, Restart button will appear to play the quiz again.

 ### Other Features
 1. All external links open in a new tab.
 2. HTML code is structured with sematic markup.
 3. The online quiz is responsive on different screens.

+## User Experience
+As quiz developer, i would like
+1. uild an online quiz that user would find intersting to play
+2. Add navigation options to navigate the quiz easily
+3. Offer a quix that is enjoyable and challenging to the user.

+As user, i would like
+1. To be able to understand the main purpose of the game.
+2. To Be able to easily navigate throughout the game and choose a quiz to play.
+3. Be able to see my results after answering the questions.

-## Design
+### Design
 Visual Design
 1. I have opted for the plain screen design, there is no background image.
 2. Used border radius property in CSS to give the square boxes a rounded edges.